 Relationships

 When relationships come under strain, we often find ourselves getting into arguments that have a ‘set piece’ feel about them.
 Whatever they are about, we hear the same things being said.
-We hear telling phrases being flung at each other, ‘This is you all over!’, ‘Why do you always do this?’ which are more about patterns of conflict, and less to do with the actual thing the couple are meant to be arguing about.
+We hear telling phrases being flung at each other, such as ‘This is you all over!’ or ‘Why do you always do this?’
+These phrases are more about repetitive patterns of conflict and less to do with the actual issue the couple is meant to be arguing about.

 Understanding relationship dynamics enables people to make different choices about their relationships, rather than being entangled in behaviours which they may find difficult to see in themselves.
 There is then the possibility of new ways forward.